BovReg/atacseq-workshop-limoges/docs/ATAC-seq_pipeline.rst

 Alignment options
 -----------------

-Options to adjust parameters and filtering criteria for read alignments.
+Options to adjust parameters and filtering criteria for read alignments, for a complete list refer to this `link <https://nf-co.re/atacseq/dev/parameters#alignment-options>`_.

 * ``--aligner`` Specifies the alignment algorithm to use - available options are 'bwa', 'bowtie2' and 'star'.